aridjayarecipes/cutesrecipes.web.app/content/post/2212-recipe-of-ultimate-umeshu-plum-jam.md

 - "Remove the pits from the plums and roughly chop the flesh.
 When cutting out the pits, be careful not to cut into them."
 - "In a saucepan, place the chopped plums from Step 2, sprinkle with sugar and lemon juice, and let sit for about 10 minutes to blend."
 - "Bring the saucepan to a boil, then reduce to low heat.
 Simmer for about 5-10 minutes while occasionally stirring to prevent it from burning."
 - "After about 5 minutes, it will start to thicken.
-Once it falls off right the spatula when stirred, turn off the heat and it&#39;s ready."
+Once it falls off right the spatula when stirred, turn off the heat and it's ready."
 - "Transfer to the jar while still hot.
-It&#39;s delicious served on yogurt."
+It's delicious served on yogurt."
 - "I was told by another user that the plums will not gel.
 If your jam is lacking in sugar, pectin, or acid, it will not gel.
 This is a low-sugar umeshu (plum) jam."
 - "If your jam is not gelling together, add powdered pectin or sugar.
 And be sure to not to forget the lemon juice."
 categories: